answersLogoWhite

 Arithmetic and geometric sequences are similar in that both are ordered lists of numbers defined by a specific rule.
 In an arithmetic sequence, each term is generated by adding a constant difference to the previous term, while in a geometric sequence, each term is produced by multiplying the previous term by a constant factor.
 Both sequences can be described using formulas and have applications in various mathematical contexts.
 Additionally, they both exhibit predictable patterns, making them useful for modeling real-world situations.

-What is the rule for sequences?
+What is the rule for these two sequences?

 How do you find the next term of a sequence number?